 There are three significant structures to see in Tulum.
 The first building is El Castillo, which is similar in structure and style to Chichen Itza’s pyramid of the same name.
 Originally built as a lighthouse, this 25ft tall pyramid could see trading boats and canoes sailing towards the city.

-Some of the best cenotes in Mexico are right by Tulum, or my personal favorite is Cenote Calavera.
+Some of the best cenotes in Mexico are right by Tulum, and my personal favorite is Cenote Calavera.
 It’s the perfect place to cool down after a hot afternoon exploring the best Mayan ruin in Mexico.

 - Address: Zona Hotelera de Chichen Itza, Chichen Itza, Yucatan, Mexico C.P.
 97751